aeternity/protocol/AENS.md

 and under what circumstances they are allowed to do so.

-The only available registrars for this AENS version will be hard-coded ones, which own the `.`, `.aet` and `.test` namespaces.
+The only available registrars for this AENS version will be hard-coded ones, which own the `.` and `.test` namespaces.

 The `.` namespace registrar is restricted and MUST NOT allow anyone to claim any names in its namespace.

-The `.aet` namespace registrar allows users to claim any name that is valid according to the validation rules if the name is currently not claimed and they pay the appropriate fee.
+The `.test` namespace registrar allows users to claim any name that is valid according to the validation rules if the name is currently not claimed and they pay the appropriate fee.

-`.aet` will be exclusively available on the mainnet and `.test` will be exclusive to the testnet.

 ### Commitment Scheme